Archaegeo/Archaegeo-Orbital-Hud/README.md

 * minRollVelocity = 150 -- (Default: 150) Min velocity, in m/s, over which advanced rolling can occur
 * VertTakeOffEngine = false -- (Default: false) Set this to true if you have VTOL engines on your construct.
 Changes Auto Takeoff to Vertical Takeoff.
 * DisplayDeadZone = true -- (Default: true) Set this to false to not display deadzone while in virtual joystick mode.
+* SetWaypointOnExit = true --export (Default: true) Set the to false to not set a waypoint when you exit hud.

 [Return to Table of Contents](#table-of-contents)